xwenn/Project8_TrainlyIO/README.md

 ---
 ## Video

-Below is a link to a setup/installation video to help you get Trainly up and running: https://youtu.be/q9cBAFkdLU4
+A link to a setup/installation video to help you get Trainly up and running: https://youtu.be/q9cBAFkdLU4

-A "demo" video showing input/output examples and the functionality of Trainly: https://youtu.be/CWEGt-90AEA
+A link to a "demo" video showing input/output examples and the functionality of Trainly: https://youtu.be/CWEGt-90AEA

 ## Functionalities